 OCTRU is a registered UKCRC Clinical Trials Unit.
-Based within the University of Oxford, the unit works closely with the Oxford Trauma, Oncology Clinical Trials Office, Surgical Intervention Trials Unit and Rehabilitation Research in Oxford groups.
+Based within the University of Oxford, the unit works closely with the Oxford Trauma, Oncology Clinical Trials Office, Surgical Intervention Trials Unit, Experimental Medicine and Rheumatology and Rehabilitation Research in Oxford groups.

 The Oxford Clinical Trials Research Unit (OCTRU) has integrated several trials groups from across Oxford and working in different therapeutic areas into a single UKCRC registered Clinical Trials Unit (CTU).